srinathln7/system-design/docs/general/README.md

     - Processes and threads have distinct characteristics and roles in program execution.
     - Understanding their differences is crucial for efficient resource management and program design.

+## Bloom Filters

+1. **Definition:** A Bloom filter is a probabilistic data structure that provides a "probably yes" or "firm no" answer to whether an element is in a set.
+It can have false positives (saying an element is present when it's not) but no false negatives (saying an element is absent when it's actually present).
+Once an item is put in the Bloom filter it cannot be removed.

+2. **Tradeoff:** Bloom filters trade memory efficiency for occasional false positives.
+They consume less memory compared to data structures like hash tables, which provide a perfect answer but with higher memory usage.

+3. **Use Cases:** Bloom filters are used in various applications:
+   - NoSQL databases use them to reduce disk reads for keys that don't exist.
+   - Content delivery networks (CDNs) use them to prevent caching "one-hit-wonders" and improve caching hit rates.
+   - Web browsers have used them to identify malicious URLs, although more efficient solutions are now required due to the increasing number of malicious URLs.
+   - Password validators use them to prevent users from using weak passwords.

+4. **How It Works:** Bloom filters use hash functions to set bits in a bit array.
+When inserting an element, multiple hash functions are applied to generate indexes, and corresponding bits are set to 1.
+When querying an element's existence, the same hash functions are applied, and if all corresponding bits are set to 1, the element is probably in the set.

+5. **False Positives:** Bloom filters can produce false positives when an element is not present in the set but the filter mistakenly indicates its presence.
+The frequency of false positives can be controlled by choosing an appropriate size for the Bloom filter based on the expected number of entries.

+Overall, Bloom filters provide a space-efficient way to check for membership in a set, although they may occasionally yield false positives.
+This tradeoff makes them suitable for scenarios where memory efficiency is critical, and occasional errors can be tolerated.